Brennan Summer Fellowship Awards

 Number given: Up to 2 per year

-To receive the exam preparation award, the graduate student must have completed the coursework for a degree and be scheduled to take all written and oral comprehensive exams by December 1, 2016.
+To receive the exam preparation award, the graduate student must have completed the coursework for a degree at the time of application and be scheduled to take all written and oral comprehensive exams by December 1, 2017.
 If exam date requirement is not met, the application will be rejected.
 The applicant must provide verification from the department chair stating that the student is in the process of preparing for exams and that all prerequisite conditions have been met.
 Exceptions will be considered on a case-by-case basis.
-Requests for this exception should be addressed to GSA Graduate Assistant (firstname.lastname@example.org) NO LATER THAN March 1, 2016.
+Requests for this exception should be addressed to GSA Graduate Assistant (firstname.lastname@example.org) NO LATER THAN March 1, 2017.

 Applicants must demonstrate how the award would facilitate their comprehensive exam preparation in a manner that could not be met through another funding source, such as employment or an existing scholarship, fellowship, or assistantship.
 Additionally, applicants will be asked to describe the comprehensive exam process in their respective departments.

 Amount: $1000 for master's thesis; $2000 for dissertation